 There’s no single definition of a workplace accident, it often refers to a situation where you are injured at work and your employer did or failed to do, something.
 It’s sometimes referred to as an “employer’s liability claim.”
 Your employer is legally responsible and if your injuries result from an accident at work, then you will likely have a case.

 It is your employer’s responsibility to keep you safe at work.
 If you think they have failed in their duty of care towards you and want to speak with a WorkCover solicitor call 1800 106 107.

 Who is liable?

 If your employer didn’t do their job properly in keeping you safe as reasonably possible, then you may be able to make a common law claim for the pain, suffering and other factors that may have occurred.
 Often employers aren’t directly responsible for your injuries.
 If something wasn’t done right by another employee, even if that’s the way it’s been done for years, you may still be eligible for work injury damages.
 This is known as vicarious liability, and you may still have a claim against the employer.
 Insurance companies will usually pay this out, ensuring that your fellow employee is not potentially held liable for thousands of dollars.
 If the company hasn’t completed a regular safety check, for example, this can be evidence of a company’s negligence.

-There are no hidden fees, no upfront payments and no obligations when you contact us about your work injury compensation.
+There are no hidden fees, no upfront payments and no obligations when you contact us about workplace injury compensation.
 So call us today on 1800 106 107 to find out how we can help.